wepay/wepay-ios/README.md

 2. WePay API errors (from WePay.com)
 3. Network Errors

-All network related errors are in the domain **NSURLErrorDomain**.
-1 and 2 type errors are in the **WPAPPDomain** domain.
+All network related errors are in the domain `NSURLErrorDomain`.
+Client-side validation errors are in the `WePaySDKDomain`.
+WePay API errors are in the `WePayAPIDomain`.
 All errors have a localizable user-facing error message that can be retrieved by calling [error localizedDescription].
 You can edit the **WePay/Resources/en.lproj/WePay.strings** file to change the error messages.

 #### WePay API Errors

 The SDK converts WePay API errors (https://www.wepay.com/developer/reference/errors) into NSError objects with the same error codes and descriptions.
-The userInfo dictionary **WPErrorCategoryKey** key value is the same as the **error** category sent by WePay.
+The userInfo dictionary `WPErrorCategoryKey` key value is the same as the **error** category sent by WePay.

 #### Validation